DiogenesF/laravel-app-on-docker/README.md

 - `php artisan key:generate`
 - `php artisan migrate`

-And now you're ready to go!
+And now you're ready to go!!

 You will be able to access the phpmyadmin service in the `localhost:8081` and access the laravel application in the `localhost:8088`.
 You can change these ports in the docker-compose.yml.